TimWSpence/scala-lsp/README.md

 ### Install

 First you need to clone this repository to `~/.emacs.d/private`:

 `git clone git@github.com:TimWSpence/scala-lsp.git $HOME/.emacs.d/private/scala-lsp`

-To use this configuration layer, add it to your =~/.spacemacs=.
-You will need to add =scala-lsp= to the existing =dotspacemacs-configuration-layers= list in this file.
+To use this configuration layer, add it to your `~/.spacemacs` You will need to add `scala-lsp` to the existing `dotspacemacs-configuration-layers` list in this file.